vivek-bombatkar/Databricks-Apache-Spark-2X-Certified-Developer/readme.md

 ### Pandas in spark
 - Scalar Pandas UDFs are used for vectorizing scalar operations.
 - They can be used with functions such as select and withColumn
+- toPandas() will convert the Spark DataFrame into a Pandas DataFrame, which is of course in memory.
 ```python
 def multi_fun(a, b):
   return a * b